I put this question out there on social media:

 Too Limited

-Trends simply isn’t as widely applicable as the other tools.
-It’s great for certain topics, but not most topics.
-When we try to use Trends in other content areas, it duplicates another prompt…
+Trends isn’t as widely applicable as the other tools.
+Plus, I think it just duplicates another prompt…

 A Lil’ Change Over Time